-An American engineer offers to straighten theTwo wheelbarrow tramps have started from Eichberg, with violin accompaniment, together with San Francisco to walk across the continent...
-California is shipping flags to Europe. . . .
-The of beautiful engravings. churches, whose yearly expenses are \$8,000, add estate in Scotland....Diphtheria, measles and mumps, are prevalent in Moncton. . . .
-There are 1,000 Mohammedan girls in the Syrian Protestant FROM A PURITAN'S GARDEN, by Rev. Charles H. misson-schools....
+An American engineer offers to straighten the trated article about the Kindergarten at the Perkin'sTwo wheelbarrow tramps have started from Eichberg, with violin accompaniment, together with mumps, are prevalent in Moncton. . . .
+There are 1,000 Mohammedan girls in the Syrian Protestant misson-schools....
 The number of United States pen of Mr. Spurgeon.
-From the twenty-two volwar pensioners is now 303,000.
-The sum voted to umes of the staunch Puritan, Thomas Manton, the pay pensions this year was \$86,575,000.
+From the twenty-two volpressed her pleasure at the good the Society had More than fifteen have been imprisoned in filthy war pensioners is now 303,000.
+The sum voted to umes of the staunch Puritan, Thomas Manton, the thought of uniting with the Episcopal Church, assigning as the reason for his preference that that next spring.
+He will be heartily welcomed.